 In today’s political climate, being an undocumented immigrant is often nerve-wracking and intimidating.
 Health professionals report that, since the crackdown on “illegal immigrants,” migrant workers have been much less likely to pursue professional health care even when they desperately need it.

-Believe it or not, though, there are multiple ways to safely access immigrant healthcare at low cost.
+Believe it or not, though there are multiple ways to safely access immigrant healthcare at low cost.
 Far from an untrustworthy, illegal health care system, these programs are entirely legal and taking advantage of them could be life-saving.
-Many clinics are also equipped with translators who can help doctors communicate with non-English-speaking patients, which is a vital aspect of immigrant health care.
+Many clinics are also equipped with translators who will help doctors communicate with non-English-speaking patients, which is a vital aspect of immigrant health care.

 Community Health Clinics and the Assistance They Offer